YerongAI/Office-Tool-docs/docs/usage/activate/kms-activation.md

 ## More info

 Typically, a KMS activation is valid for 180 days.
-After 7 days (when the remaining time is less than 173 days), the system automatically attempts to renew (reactivate), unless KMS specifies a different renewal policy.
+After 7 days (when the remaining time is less than 173 days), the system automatically attempts to renew activation (reactivate), unless KMS specifies a different renewal policy.

 ### Active Directory 域中的 KMS 激活